bazza2jw/Blender/CameraRig/README.md

 These are the files to build a low cost camera motion controller.

 The blend files are the designs of the parts.
-Differnet versions are included.
+Different versions are included.
 These are better thought of as a set of guidelines and suggestions rather than a step wise build process.

-This is because different tubing and
+The blend files may have several scenes with alternative designs.

 The design uses: